Arunreddy066/1MonthChallenge/README.md

 # 1MonthChallenge
-Daily posting a problem or something i have learnt new..
+Daily posting a problem or some concepts related to my skills i have learnt new..